 - Tubectomy and vasectomy go under permanent sterilization methods.

-Spermicide is a chemical that kills sperms.
+- Spermicides: Spermicide is a chemical that kills sperms.
 It is available in gel and cream forms.
 It should be applied to the vaginal tract of a woman.
-It has 50% chances for failure when used separately.
+It has 50% chances of failure when used separately.
 But, when it is used along with cap or diaphragm, it fetches good results.

 Long duration birth control methods